Schedule Your Free Consultation

 Insurance companies move quickly, and critical evidence can disappear in days.
 Speaking with a lawyer early gives you a stronger chance to preserve key facts and build a solid claim.

 In most cases, Florida gives injury victims two years to file a personal injury lawsuit.
-If you wait too long, the court may dismiss your claim entirely, even if it had substantial legal grounds.
-Certain claims may have shorter deadlines, particularly those involving government entities.
+If you wait too long, the court may dismiss your claim entirely, even if it has substantial legal grounds.
 Contacting an attorney as soon as possible helps protect your rights and ensures no opportunity for compensation is overlooked.

 It’s common to question whether hiring a lawyer is necessary, especially when the insurance company contacts you right away.
 Adjusters often come across as helpful, but their job is to protect their company’s bottom line.
 That usually means offering as little as possible and gathering information they can use to reduce or deny your claim.